-Whether you’re a professional real estate agent or a military family with a DIY, get-it-done attitude, the photos for your home listing can’t look like you just “phoned it in” with minimal effort.
+Beautifully composed images of the house are essential to making any listing stand out above the rest on any real estate website.
+Whether you’re a professional real estate agent or a military family with a DIY attitude, the photos for your home listing can’t look like you just snapped quick shots with minimal effort.

 How to Take Real Estate Photos With iPhone